Skip to content

 More than any specific monument, it was the act of walking through Hierapolis that stayed with us.
 The ochre fields.
 The wildflowers.
 The wide, horizontal composition of stone against sky.
 The textures of age and abandonment.

-Even in the heat, even with limited signage, it’s an intuitive place.
+Even in the heat, even with limited signage, it is an intuitive place.

 Ancient stone-paved road at Hierapolis, flanked by weathered ruins and leading toward a row of cypress trees in the distance